likhonsh3ikh/smart-contracts/README.md

 2. Validate contract metadata against a predefined schema.
 3. Perform security and honeypot checks on synced contracts.
 4. Update the web interface with the latest contract data.

-## Usage

-To view the contracts and analysis, visit our [web interface](https://example.com).

-To run the scripts locally:

-1. Install the required dependencies: